Centenary College of Louisiana: History

 In 1846, the college's trustees changed the institution's name to Centenary College of Louisiana and adopted the alumni of the two predecessor colleges.
 During the 1850s, enrollment reached 260, and the college constructed a large central building, which included classrooms, laboratories, literary society rooms, a library, a chapel, offices, and an auditorium with seating for over 2,000 people.
 This prosperity halted with the American Civil War.
 Following a meeting on October 7, 1861, the faculty minute book states, "Students have all gone to war.
 College suspended; and God help the right!"
 During the war, both Confederate and Union troops occupied the campus’ buildings.
 Centenary reopened in the fall of 1865, though it struggled financially through the remainder of the nineteenth century.
 In 1906 the Louisiana Conference of the Methodist Episcopal Church, South, accepted an offer from the Shreveport Progressive League to relocate the college.
 The Jackson campus now serves as the Centenary State Historic Site operated by the Louisiana Office of State Parks; it is listed on the National Register of Historic Places.

 Centenary opened in Shreveport, Louisiana, in 1908.
 Enrollment and course offerings increased during the 1920s, and Centenary received accreditation from the Southern Association of Colleges and Schools in 1925.
 During the 1920s and 1930s, the college's football program earned fame for defeating such teams as Baylor, LSU, Rice, SMU, and Texas A & M. The Centenary College Choir, formed in 1941, began performing throughout the region and eventually expanded to making national as well as international tours.
-In 1942, Centenary acquired a satellite campus, the former Dodd College, which served as a pre-flight training facility for air force cadets.
+In 1942, Centenary acquired Dodd College, which was a junior college for girls, and converted it into a satellite campus, which served as a pre-flight training facility for air force cadets.
 Following the Second World War, the college undertook many new construction projects – dormitories, a cafeteria, a science building, a religious education center, a chapel, an expanded student center, a library, a theater, and a music building.